-A good list of yearbook superlatives can quickly become one of the most talked about sections of your book.
-Do it well enough a couple years in a row, and students will talk for weeks about which senior will win which award.
-And—what’s more—they’ll try to figure out themselves which new superlative you’ve added to the mix.
+A good list of yearbook superlatives can quickly become one of your book’s most talked about sections.
+Do it well enough a couple of years in a row, and students will talk for weeks about which senior will win which award.
+And—what’s more—they’ll enjoy figuring out which new superlatives you’ve added to the mix.

-All this to say, you’ll want to make sure you have a great list of yearbook superlatives for seniors… and everyone else.
+All this to say, you’ll want to ensure you have a great list of yearbook superlatives for seniors and everyone else.

-In fact, that might just be why you’re here.
-So, let’s cut to the chase.
-We’ve pulled together a list of 112 yearbook superlatives for seniors, middle schoolers, and elementary school students.
+We’ve compiled a list of over 100 yearbook superlatives for seniors, middle schoolers, and elementary school students.

-Sure, there’s a roster of classics that you don’t need help coming up with.
-But adding a few wildcard superlatives—ones that are either culturally relevant or break from tradition—can be an awesome way to excite your students and make your book stand out.
+Sure, there’s a roster of classics that you don’t need our help coming up with.
+But adding a few wildcard superlatives—ones that are either culturally relevant or a break from tradition—can be a fantastic way to excite your students and make your book stand out.
 So, read on.
-We’re about to dive in.

 Senior Superlative Ideas for Any High School Yearbook